Hollywood is rife with engineering stereotypes. Sometimes the depictions of engineers are outright wrong. But other

 #5 Repairing unfamiliar tech in a jiffy

 When you have the ‘engineer’ title, you can instantly repair everything, right?
 This is what Hollywood wants you to believe.

-All the while, the engineer is carefully puzzling together how everything precisely works.
+All the while, the engineer carefully puzzles together how everything precisely works.
 They do this without any documentation or manuals too.
 This is some serious wizardry going on!

 On the same token, I’m always amused when people think I can fix everything.
 Yes, I’m an engineer, but I’m not an expert in taking apart all your home devices and fixing them for you.

 Time ticks down with the fate of the world resting in the fingers of an engineer.
 Many action movies have an engineer staring deeply into a blue screen.
 And background music intensely blazes on as distressed onlookers stand by in fear.
-In more detail, the following sequence of events typically play out:
+The following is the typical sequence of events:

 The engineer calmly takes a seat and scopes out all the lines of code.
 You then see the cracking of knuckles before the intense hacking begins.
 After a few minutes with sweat pouring down the engineer’s face, the job is suddenly done.